 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of clothing retailer Express (NYS: EXPR) sank 10% today after its quarterly results and outlook disappointed Wall Street.
+What: Shares of young-adult apparel retailer Express sank 10% today after issuing guidance that disappointed Wall Street.

-Interested in more info on Express?Add it to your watchlist.
+Interested in more info Express?Add it to your watchlist.

 The article Why Express Shares Plunged originally appeared on Fool.com.

 Fool contributor Brian Pacampara and The Motley Fool have no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.